uzakotim/uzakotim/README.md

 - 👋 Hi, I’m Timur Uzakov
-- 👀 I’m interested in Robotics
+- 👀 I’m interested in Robotics and Robotics Framework Development
-- 🌱 I’m currently learning Test-Driven Development (testogram.eu)
+- 🌱 I’m currently learning Back-end and Distributed Computing
-- 🧙🏼‍♂️ I’m looking to work on C++, Python projects
+- 🧙🏼‍♂️ I’m looking to work on C++ projects
 - 📫 How to reach me : timauzakov@gmail.com
 <!---
 uzakotim/uzakotim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.